Lexogen-Tools/ARTIC_SARS-CoV-2/README.md

 ## Introduction

-This repository contains resources and information related to the QuantSeq Flex ARTIC primer set.
-The primers in this set are based on the published, improved sequences (version N1) by [Itokawa et. al 2020](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0239403).
+This repository contains resources and information related to the [QuantSeq Flex ARTIC primer set](https://www.lexogen.com/sars-cov-2-whole-genome-sequencing-artic-panel/).
+The primers in this set are based on the published, improved sequences ([version N1](https://github.com/ItokawaK/Alt_nCov2019_primers/tree/master/Primers/ver_N1)) by [Itokawa et. al 2020](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0239403).
 See also [this github repository](https://github.com/ItokawaK/Alt_nCov2019_primers) for more information and the original sequences.

 ## Data analysis
-The figure below details an example how the obtained data could be analyzed and is based workflow and tools published by [Itokawa et. al](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0239403).
+The figure below details an example how the obtained data could be analyzed and is based on tools and a workflow published by [Itokawa et. al](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0239403).
 We have futhermore included a basic example script [here](example_workflow/example_workflow.sh)

 ![analysis workflow](Lexogen_SARS-CoV-2_Workflow-Data_Analysis.png)